j-cube/maneki.abc/README.md

          [releases](https://github.com/j-cube/maneki.abc/releases) page of
          this GitHub project.

-If you make nice images with the Maneki 3D model, do let him know, send a tweet to @manekiverse
+If you make nice images with the Maneki 3D model, do let him know, send a tweet to
 <span><a href="https://twitter.com/manekiverse"><img src="https://abs.twimg.com/a/1470279950/img/t1/favicon.svg" width="16"></a></span> [@manekiverse](https://twitter.com/manekiverse)